Help! I wrote a book, now what do I do?

 So what are some of the most effective paid ways to advertise your brand new book?

 - Amazon Advertising.
 Until recently, this was known as Amazon Marketing Services, or AMS.
 Now, it’s simply Amazon Advertising.
 It’s absolutely one of the best ways to get your book in front of the right readers.
+Other forms of paid advertising to consider include specialist offerings such as BookBub advertising.

 - Facebook Advertising.
 Facebook has reach like almost nothing else.
 So many people on Earth use Facebook multiple times per day.
 When done properly, you can target very precisely on Facebook.